The United States Embassy in Uzbekistan Announces the Competition for the 2023 Ambassador’s Fund for Cultural Preservation (AFCP)

 - Removal of cultural objects or elements of cultural sites from the country for any reason;

-- Digitization of cultural objects or collections, unless part of a larger, clearly defined conservation or documentation effort;
+- Digitization of cultural objects or collections, unless part of a larger, clearly defined conservation, documentation, or public diplomacy effort.

 - Conservation plans or other studies, unless they are one component of a larger project to implement the results of those studies;